michrosenberger/thesis-code/README.md

 ## Order of execution
 The files were written for a UNIX environment.
-You can just run the file listed below and all other files will be automatically executed.
+You can just run the file listed below in STATA and all files will be automatically executed.

 ~~~
-bash ./INSERT.sh
+. run.do
 ~~~

 ## Directory structure